JeniAnbusoundraraj/Docker-info-repo/README.md

 You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

+What is Docker, and what problem does it solve?
+Docker is a lightweight containerization platform that allows developers to package applications along with their dependencies, libraries, and configurations into a single unit called a container.
+This ensures that the application runs consistently across different environments, solving the classic "it works on my machine" problem.
+It’s more efficient than traditional virtual machines because containers share the host OS kernel, making them faster and more lightweight.

 ## What is a container ?